100 Celebrities who grew up in small cities

 Jim Rogash // Getty Images

 Sheryl Swoopes, the lady who lengthy outlined the WNBA, was born and raised in Brownfield, Texas.
-Before she was generally known as the Michael Jordan of ladies’s basketball, Swoopes led the Brownfield High Lady Cubs to the 1988 3A state title.
-In 2019 she returned to the place it began to attend a ceremony when the college retired her quantity—23, the identical as Jordan.
+Before she was generally known as the Michael Jordan of girls’s basketball, Swoopes led the Brownfield High Lady Cubs to the 1988 3A state title.
+In 2019 she returned to the place it began to attend a ceremony when the varsity retired her quantity—23, the identical as Jordan.

 Paul Morigi // Getty Images

-The Walter Cronkite of his era, legendary newsman Tom Brokaw was born and raised in Webster, South Dakota, and he ceaselessly references his roots.
-He as soon as mentioned, “I could not be the man I am today without the boy I was yesterday, in a far-off place and long ago.”
+The Walter Cronkite of his technology, legendary newsman Tom Brokaw was born and raised in Webster, South Dakota, and he ceaselessly references his roots.
+He as soon as stated, “I could not be the man I am today without the boy I was yesterday, in a far-off place and long ago.”

-Long generally known as “the most trusted man in America,” Walter Cronkite was essentially the most defining newsman within the historical past of American broadcast journalism.
-Like Eminem, who selected a barely completely different profession path, the longtime anchor of “CBS Evening News” was born and raised in Saint Joseph, Missouri.
+Long generally known as “the most trusted man in America,” Walter Cronkite was probably the most defining newsman within the historical past of American broadcast journalism.
+Like Eminem, who selected a barely totally different profession path, the longtime anchor of “CBS Evening News” was born and raised in Saint Joseph, Missouri.

 Jim Dyson // Getty Images

 The late soul legend Isaac Hayes was born and raised in Covington, Tennessee.
-The son of sharecroppers, he grew up engaged on farms and singing within the church choir—the latter would supply the muse for his rise to international superstardom.
+The son of sharecroppers, he grew up engaged on farms and singing within the church choir—the latter would offer the muse for his rise to world superstardom.
 In 2017, Covington declared Aug.
 19 to be Isaac Hayes Day.

 Leon Bennett // Getty Images

-Actress Dakota Fanning hails from Conyers, Georgia, and her success impressed at the least one native to attempt to comply with in her footsteps.
-In 2010, a highschool senior there cited Fanning as an inspiration when she gained a serious performing competitors and landed a starring position in a tv pilot.
+Actress Dakota Fanning hails from Conyers, Georgia, and her success impressed not less than one native to attempt to comply with in her footsteps.
+In 2010, a highschool senior there cited Fanning as an inspiration when she gained a significant appearing competitors and landed a starring position in a tv pilot.

 Gabriel Olsen // Getty Images